Biblical Theology

 Listen to this article

-In conclusion, Genesis 17:19 reveals God’s promise to Abraham that Sarah would bear him a son named Isaac, through whom God would establish an everlasting covenant.
-This verse showcases God’s faithfulness, His ability to accomplish the impossible, and points forward to the birth of Jesus Christ, who would bring salvation to all who believe.
+In conclusion, Genesis 17:19‑20 reveals God’s promise to Abraham that Sarah would bear him a son named Isaac, through whom God would establish an everlasting covenant.
+This verse showcases God’s faithfulness, His power to accomplish the impossible, and points forward to the birth of Jesus Christ, who brings salvation to all who believe.

 Share this: